Skip to main content

 But these incidents have a strong symbolic value.
 Isn't this slap consequential by virtue of the setting, the people involved, the global audience?

 You know what has strong value far beyond symbolic and doesn't get amplified enough in water-cooler commentary and social networks?
 Human suffering, human well-being and human lives.
 Imagine that a country of more than forty million people is suddenly invaded by a much more powerful neighbour.
-Imagine all men between the ages of 18 and 60 in that country stay to fight the invader, while women in the millions flee.
+Imagine most men between the ages of 18 and 60 in that country stay to fight the invader, while women in the millions flee.
 (Imagine men stay because they're banned from leaving, but don't get me started on that.)
 Is there a more “benignant” masculinity than fighting a war and risking your life to protect everybody else (including women)?
 Does it get any better than that?
 And yet: how many times in the last weeks did you broadcast recognition and praise for all those men (not “citizens” or “combatants”, but “men”) giving their lives for their wives, daughters, sisters, mothers?
 If what Will Smith did the other day is so clear-cut, blatant and consequential as to deserve the label of “toxic masculinity” and the public opprobrium we have seen, then surely there are tons of amazing displays of masculinity to highlight and celebrate each and every day.
 If your Masculin-o-Meter® is so finely tuned that it pointed to a famous rich man slapping someone (another famous rich man, no less!) and so you denounced it in public as toxic masculinity, then your detector must have been keeping you so busy for so long highlighting also noble masculinity and the actions (and even the sacrifices) of so many men, most of them anonymous.
 For that, I salute you.